jcastrillong/back-db-softdev/README.md

 ## Installation

-`git clone https://github.com/jcastrillong/project-db-softdev.git` to clone the repository
+`git clone https://github.com/jcastrillong/back-db-softdev.git` to clone the repository

-`cd project-db-softdev` to go into the project root
+`cd back-db-softdev` to go into the project root

 `npm install` to install the dependencies